 8. The Gherkin

 This iconic building is one of the most recognizable landmarks in the city, and it’s well worth a visit.
 The Gherkin is located in the heart of the financial district and offers stunning views of the cityscape.
-There are also several restaurants and bars located within the building, so you can enjoy a bite to eat or a drink with a view.
+There are also several restaurants and bars within the building so that you can enjoy a bite or a drink with a view.